miguel-is-coding/typescript-katas/README.md

-# TypeScript Boilerplate for Katas
+# TypeScript Katas

-You can use it for Coding-Dojos, Katas or **reference** to build a new project.
+This is a repo created with the intention to practice TDD and learn Typescript through the process.

+If you are interested to get a template like this, you can pick it from [the LeanMind repository](https://github.com/lean-mind/typescript-boilerplate).

 This boilerplate include:

-- 💬 TypeScript 3.6
+- 💬 TypeScript 4.9
-- 📙 Babel 7
-- ✅ Jest 24
+- ✅ Jest 29
-- 💅 Prettier & TSLint
+- 💅 ESLint